Near real-time monitoring at White Island lost after instruments fail

 Near real-time monitoring of Whakaari/White Island has been lost with the failure of instruments on the volcanic island.

-Since the deadly December 2019 eruption, the on-island network had not been serviced and power supplies, sensors and cameras had degraded or failed over time, GNS Science said today.
+Since the deadly December 2019 eruption, the on-island network had not been serviced and power supplies, sensors and cameras had degraded or failed over time, GNS Science said in a statement today.

 GNS Science would continue to monitor via other, less-frequent methods.